crimsonslate/portfolio/docs/source/models/glossary.rst

         :type loc: :py:class:`int`
         :return: A new thumbnail file.
         :rtype: :py:class:`~django.core.files.File`
-        :raises ValueError: If the media is an image.
+        :raises AssertionError: If the media is an image.
+        :raises ValueError: If frame ``loc`` was not captured.